guitoof/tasdurab/README.md

 cd into the repository and run the following command to install all dependencies

 	pip install -r requirements.txt

+## This app relies on django-cas to handle the notification
+Download the django-cas repository : https://bitbucket.org/cpcc/django-cas/downloads

+	cd my/path/to/the/django-cas/repository
+	python setup.py install

 ## Creating the database